This tutorial contains GIF images.

 3b.
 Trenchline consists of several different polylines and one of them runs all the way to substation/central inverter.

-Sometimes when several different polylines are regarded as trenches, PVcase will generate cabling based on the trenchline that runs to the substation continously, which may not be the desired or shortest path from the user side:
+Sometimes when several different polylines are regarded as trenches, PVcase will generate cabling based on the trenchline that runs to the substation continuously, which may not be the desired or shortest path from the user side:

 The solution is to make PVcase check other paths by making intersections with other trench polylines.
 This can be done by simply segmenting this polyline: